 Students should consult with an advisor at the college or university they plan to attend for the specific courses recommended by that institution.
-We strongly encourage you to contact the Pensacola State College English/Communications Department for assistance in planning your program of study.
+We strongly encourage students to contact the Pensacola State College English and Communications Department for assistance in program planning.

-Department Head: Tracy Peyton, (850) 484-1185 tpeyton@pensacolastate.edu
+Tracy Peyton, (850) 484-1400 tpeyton@pensacolastate.edu